dfinity/response-verification/README.md

 3. Calculate the root hash of the merkle tree.
 4. Set the root hash as the canister's certified data.
 5. If an update call is received that changes state, return to step 1.
-6. If a query call is received, return the pre-calculated response along with the certified data certifiate.
+6. If a query call is received, return the pre-calculated response along with the certified data certificate.

 There are a number of questions that a developer needs to answer on a per-project basis when using this style of certification that should be agreed upon with clients beforehand and done consistently by both client and canister:

 - How are responses hashed?
-  - What properties are included/excluded?
-(Ex. `response_timestamp` is excluded but `id` is included).
+  - What properties are included/excluded? (e.g., `response_timestamp` is excluded but `id` is included).
-  - What format of each property is hashed?
-(Ex. leb, big/little endian encoding for numbers).
+  - What format of each property is hashed? (e.g., leb, big/little endian encoding for numbers).
-  - In what order are properties hashed?
-(Ex. sort properties alphabetically).
+  - In what order are properties hashed? (e.g., sort properties alphabetically).
   - The [representation independent hash](https://internetcomputer.org/docs/current/references/ic-interface-spec/#hash-of-map) from the Internet Computer Protocol spec can be used, or serve as inspiration for developers.
 - How are response hashes arranged in the tree?
-  - Each exposed canister method should have a pre-determined path where it's response hash will be presented in the merkle tree.
-(Ex. the `get_count` method returns a response and the hash of this response is present at the `["count"]` path of the merkle tree).
+  - Each exposed canister method should have a pre-determined path where its response hash will be presented in the merkle tree (e.g., the `get_count` method returns a response and the hash of this response is present at the `["count"]` path of the merkle tree).
-  - This pre-determined path may use parameters of the request or calling principal to arrange more dynamic data in the tree.
-(Ex. the `get_account` method returns a response and the hash of this response is present at the `["account", caller.to_text()]` path of the merkle tree).
+  - This pre-determined path may use parameters of the request or calling principal to arrange more dynamic data in the tree (e.g., the `get_account` method returns a response and the hash of this response is present at the `["account", caller.to_text()]` path of the merkle tree).

 ### Process Flow